 - Publisher Postback

-Postback webhooks send data into Retreaver before a call is processed inside a campaign.
+Publisher postback's are used by publishers who wish to send data into Retreaver before a call is processed inside a campaign.
 These webhooks typically contain data that will influence call routing decisions [ Caller Interest & Profile data ], they can also be used to pass along critical data for Retreaver campaign triggered webhooks [ Lead Identification & Verification ].

 - Retreaver Campaign Triggered Webhooks